Chimpicus/Codebreaker-2.0/README.md

 ### Styling

+Mobile-first approach, adding responsive style for larger screens later on.
+Please ensure all styling fits on the galaxy fold in chrome dev tools.

 Tailwind is used for styling and needs to be updated when using a new utility class.
 To ensure changes are made run: